lucsorr/aws-overview/AWS-overview.md

 - **Vertical**: increase or decrease instance capacity - processing power, memory, etc.
 - **Horizontal**: increase or decrease number of instances.

 **Amazon EC2 Auto Scaling** enables you to automatically add or remove Amazon EC2 instances in response to changing application demand.
 By automatically scaling your instances in and out as needed, you can maintain a greater sense of application availability.
-The EC2 that behave this way belong to an **Auto Scaling group**
+The EC2 instances that behave this way belong to an **Auto Scaling group**

 Within Amazon EC2 Auto Scaling, you can use two approaches: dynamic scaling and predictive scaling.